14 out of 17 people found this review helpfulwrite a review of this game

-The GoodMax Payne is a rather simple, but extremely fun cinematic shooter that takes old-fashioned gameplay and updates it with some tricks of its own.
+The GoodMax Payne is a very simple, but fun cinematic shooter that takes genuinely old-fashioned gameplay and updates it with some tricks of its own.

 The famous "bullet time" effect makes the action even more stylish.
-At times Max Payne almost feels like one of those over-the-top kung-fu movies.
-Getting rid of your enemies becomes even more impressive when they die in "dramatic" ways, even the simplest kill turning into yet another cinematic scene.
+Max Payne feels like one of those over-the-top kung-fu movies.
+Getting rid of your enemies becomes even more impressive when they die in "dramatic" ways, even the simplest kill turning into yet another scene.

-The graphics of Max Payne are a sheer beauty; the engine is powerful and smooth, and the levels highly detailed.
-All levels are filled with Duke Nukem 3D-style interactive environments: you can turn on and off TV sets, flush toilets, and so on.
+The graphics of Max Payne are a sheer beauty; the engine is powerful and smooth, and the levels are quite detailed, filled with Duke Nukem 3D-style interactive environments: you can turn on and off TV sets, flush toilets, and so on.

 Max Payne kicks in on a very personal note.
 The uncomplicated narrative is basically a vigilante quest for revenge.
 The player is easily able to identify himself with Max, and the following elimination of bad guys becomes more satisfying than ever.

 The story is told in still screens with comic-book pages on them, which is an original and stylish idea.
 The dialogues and, most of all, Max's own comments, are well-written and convincingly spoken.
 An interesting thing is the usage of humor.
 At first sight, it seems there's nothing to laugh about here, but the more you advance the story, the more you realize it has a double edge.
 Its stylistic references to action movies are so obvious that it nearly becomes a self-aware parody.

 The BadMax Payne is a very simple, linear game, almost to the point of turning into an "on-rails" shooter.
 You are typically taken to locations that look "explorable", but upon closer inspection it is revealed that there is only one path to proceed.
 Miraculously locked doors, blocked passages, and other assorted linearity enforcers are everywhere.